Human-Inspired Framework to Accelerate Reinforcement Learning: Experiment on Control Problems

-In Figure \ref{fig4.a}, \texttt{TA-Explore} converges twice as fast because of rapid learning of assistant reward $R^A$ in early episodes.
-Other algorithms exhibit slower convergence due to the agent's struggle in discerning complex rewards, making it challenging to differentiate constraint violations from deviations from the main goal.
 Prioritizing the initial term of $R^T$ sacrifices more information from $R^A$, diminishing alignment between them, thus heightening the challenge.
+This effect is evident in Figure \ref{alphaOTCP}, where, for example, $\alpha_{A,T}$ values are 0.9998, 0.9871, and 0.5505 for $\omega$ values of 1, 10, and 100, respectively.
 Nonetheless, as depicted in Figures \ref{fig4.b} and \ref{fig4.c}, \texttt{TA-Explore} converges nearly as swiftly.
 In contrast, the baselines yield unsatisfactory results, often failing to converge even after 8,000 episodes.
 Thus, it is evident that for more intricate problems, our convergence outpaces the baselines.
 It is worth noting that, while we have demonstrated the significance of learning constraints and gradually incorporating the primary problem, further enhancement can be achieved through skillful formulation of auxiliary goals informed by domain knowledge.